 Today I’m sharing a quick and delicious Shrimp Salad recipe made with shrimp, avocado, boiled eggs, and broccoli.
 These four ingredients have different textures and flavors, yet when you combine them all together, the result is a really nice and creamy flavorful salad.

-How To Make Shrimp Salad ブロッコリーと海老サラダの作り方
+Watch How To Make Shrimp Salad ブロッコリーと海老サラダの作り方

 Delicious and simple salad with crisp cucumber, chopped soft boiled eggs, avocado, and mixed with succulent pieces of shrimp and tasty broccoli.

 If you’re familiar with Osozai (お惣菜) or deli in a department store in Japan, this is one of the most popular salads – Broccoli & Shrimp Salad (ブロッコリーと海老サラダ).
 The recipe is quite simple and ingredients are likely to be in your fridge or pantry.

 To replicate the flavor of the salad from deli stores, I highly recommend using Japanese mayonnaise for this recipe because Japanese mayonnaise and American mayonnaise tastes a bit different.
 Japanese mayonnaise is a bit sweeter and has tangy taste.
 If you cannot find it, please try adding rice vinegar and sugar to your regular mayonnaise (click here for more info).

 As a personal preference, I like my hard boiled eggs to be cooked tiny bit on soft side (but not soft-boiled eggs).
 The egg yolks should still show bright yellow in the center of the yolk and the texture is a bit soft.
 That way, when you mix it up with the rest of ingredients, the moist egg yolks stays together instead of falling apart and gives nice bright color to the salad.
 If the egg yolk is fully cooked it’s likely to crumble apart.

 How I Enjoy Shrimp Salad Recipe